 of Japanese culture.
 That is not to say that this cultural

 tradition is superior or inferior in any way.
 If we liken

-it to a desk, one could say that, “it is a tradition with
+it to a desk, one could say that, "it is a tradition

-incense, sitting in meditation, partaking in a multi-course
+burning incense, sitting in meditation, partaking in a multi-course

 meal, and reading poetry.
 It involves calligraphy, applied

 arts such as ceramics, lacquer, and metal ware.
 There is